CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-install.md

 # Setting up RabbitMQ

 MailerQ depends on RabbitMQ for all its queueing.
-This means you will need a running RabbitmQ instance or cluster of instances before you can start MailerQ.
+This means you need a running RabbitmQ instance or cluster of instances before you can start MailerQ.
 We do not intend to write a full installation guide for RabbitMQ here, on the [www.rabbitmq.com](https://www.rabbitmq.com) website you will find any information